For a product to be purchased, there must first be an audience who wants or needs it.

 Linear commerce is a true investment in the future.
 It can take months, if not years, for a brand to create a loyal audience for a product.

 It is about far more than simply launching a blog or starting an Instagram page.

-The most important aspect of this approach is that the medium to which a brand expands must compliment the original product and be executed at the same level of quality as the overall brand.
+The most important aspect of this approach is that the medium to which a brand expands must complement the original product and be executed at the same level of quality as the overall brand.

-Vaimo and the Omnichannel Retail Journey
+Vaimo And The Omnichannel Retail Journey